What is the purpose of the Harmony CDD?

 - Clubhouse (Pro Shop, Fitness Center, Banquet Facilities, Champions Restaurant)

-- Buck Lake (The District owns and operates the boats that are available to Harmony residents at Buck Lake Park, & Harmony residents are able to enjoy Buck Lake & its lakeshore facilities pursuant to agreements between the District & the lake owner.)
+- Buck Lake (The District owns and operates the boats that are available to Harmony residents at Buck Lake Park, & Harmony residents are able to enjoy Buck Lake & its lakeshore facilities pursuant to an agreement between the two Harmony Districts.)

 - Property used by various entities as temporary facility locations